madnerdTRASH/rasputty/README.md

 Putty will launch after it have found your raspberry pi(s)

-What does theses scripts do ?
+=What does theses scripts do ?
-=

 rasputty.bat
 * Launch ipconfig and search for all your IP address
 * Translate your IP to an (class C) subnet (it works with multiples IP addresses too)